medavox/tuki-nuwa/text/3_grammar/philosophy.md

 ------

-Toki Kaja (this language) is Toki Pona's younger brother that went to college
+Tokaja (this language) is Toki Pona's younger brother that went to college

 ------